keenanhi/keenanhi.github.io/blog/about/_posts/2016-12-01-What-Is-Mastering.md

 Mastering is, in essence, the process of transforming a mix which has been bounced or exported as one stereo audio file into a finalized, ready to release song.

-A mastered song will sound
+A well mastered song will sound

 * cohesive,
 * professional,